 The semester in DC is part of both the Law School's Off Campus Education Program and the Clinical Law Program.
-The Washington, DC, Externship Experience endeavors to give students the opportunity to see how our government works, first-hand, through their externship experiences, enriched with classes and events to maximize the DC experience.
-To that end, the Washington, DC, Externship Experience includes five major components:
+The Washington, DC, Externship Semester endeavors to give students the opportunity to see how our government works, first-hand, through their externship experiences, enriched with classes and events to maximize the DC experience.
+To that end, the Washington, DC, Externship Semester includes five major components:

 Students complete full-time externships (35-40 hours per week for the duration of the semester) in approved positions in the three branches of government, as well as in non-profits, NGOs, and lobbying firms.
 Completing a full-time externship in DC gives students valuable work experience and helps them compete with DC-area students for post-graduate jobs in the area. more.